 You can find the answer to literally everything on the internet.
 If you don’t know how to do something, then find out.
-If you struggle with marketing or pricing or networking or confidence or… whatever, then focus on improving it.
+If you struggle with marketing or pricing or networking or confidence or… whatever, then you need to focus on improving it.

 A Virtual Assistant’s job is to solve problems and find solutions.

-How do I know if being a VA is right for me?
+How do I know if being a Virtual Assistant is right for me?

-Well, if this post has filled you with horror, then it probably isn’t!
+Well, if this post filled you with horror, it probably isn’t!